jeffreydbyrd/behaviorlogger-desktop/resources/manual/manual.md

 4. **Target Behavior** - The behavior you wish to analyze.
 5. **Save Options** - See IOA Calculator save options.

-The Conditional Probability Calculator is used to determine the likelihood of a consequence (or potentially reinforcing event) occuring within a certain time window after a target event.
+The Conditional Probability Calculator is used to determine the likelihood of a consequence (or potentially reinforcing event) occurring within a certain time window after a target event.
 You can compare this calculation to the background probability (or the response-independent probability) of the consequence to determine if a target and consequence events may be correlated.

 The output includes four calculations using two factors: